Thursday, July 30, 2009

 *

-Below: the east face of the historic Loretto Academy, overlooking the Horseshoe Falls, photo probably taken Jan.11, 1938 or soon after.
+Below: looking at the east face of the historic Loretto Academy, overlooking the Horseshoe Falls, photo probably taken Jan.11, 1938 or soon after.
 The massive fire began at about 9pm on Jan.10, 1938; note ice hanging off the burned roof.
 The cause of the blaze was said by the Fire Marshall (but disputed by the sisters) to have been a cigarette thrown down a paper chute in the south wing, as was reported in the Niagara Falls Review on Jan.20, 1938.
 The North Wing (at the far right) was relatively untouched after the blaze; this was was the oldest part, built in 1879-80.

 click on photos to enlarge! above: Jun.16, 2009 - same view, the building now sits vacant on its serene lot.
 The roar of the Horseshoe Falls (which are literally below the front of the building, to the bottom right out of frame) mixes with the songbirds in amongst the mature trees here.